 US & Canada

 For five years running, the region of US & Canada has the highest average salaries across the globe.
 Although it saw a small setback in 2013, salaries have been rising for two years in a row and are currently at a record high.
 With that said, it also has the joint lowest Masters Premium.
-Nonetheless, while the geopolitics of the world may be starting to favour Eastern regions and developing countries, personal wealth flourishes in the developed West.
+Nonetheless, while the geopolitics of the world may be starting to favor Eastern regions and developing countries, personal wealth flourishes in the developed West.

 As the region home to Silicon Valley, it makes sense that many of US & Canada’s highest performing industries are related to technology.
 While Financial Services / Banking occupies the top spot, Electronics / High Technology is close behind it.
 Considering the advent of ‘FinTech’ (financial technology), it is entirely possible that these two industries will be sharing in each other’s success.